felix-engelmann/zswap-code/README.md

 # zswap-code

+## Overview

+This repository contains a reference implementation for the paper "Zswap: zk-SNARK Based Non-Interactive Multi-Asset Swaps" which provides a mechanism for adding multi-asset support together with atomic swaps on top of zcash-like cryptocurrency.
+We also provide the benchmarks that measure the time of the main functions in zswap, such as generating and verifying proofs, or merging transactions.
+To run the benchmarks (for Zswap and Mock Sapling), see the sections below.
+For the purpose of comparison, we also include an implementation of Zcash, which we call "Mock Sapling" (since it has some differences from the original ZCash Sapling) -- to run the benchmarks for Mock Sapling, see the last section of this readme.

+## Building and Running

 To run the project on a UNIX-based system, you need a nightly version of [rust](https://rust-lang.org) installed.
 This can be done by first installing rust's toolchain manager, `rustup`, by following its [installation instructions](https://rust-lang.org/tools/install), and running the following in the repository directory:

 ```console